ostinelli/SCAR_E2TB/README.md

   * Copy the contents of the clipboard in a file and save it with the extension `.lbt`
   * From within your map in Terrain Builder: `File > Import > Objects`

+## Scale

+E2TB will use the size has reported by the following tools:

+  * XCam
+  * Surface Painter
+  * Map Builder

 ## Download

 You can get the module from [Steam](http://steamcommunity.com/sharedfiles/filedetails/?id=1174073713).